No. 13 Butler at No. 9 Villanova: time, TV channel, preview | NCAA.com

-The Big East's highest-ranked team, Butler, and the conference's reigning champion, Villanova, will meet in a critical conference game on Tuesday.
+The Big East's highest-ranked team, Butler, and the conference's reigning champion, Villanova, will meet in a critical conference game tonight.
 Here's everything you need to know about the matchup.

 Butler at Villanova: Time, TV channel